 Closing is the counterpoint to opening.
 Being able to close is how we balance time taking in new material in a trusting, wide-eyed way with time to process to allow that new material to integrate, compost, assimilate and move material around in our internal landscape.
 We can’t be open all the time – partly because as adults we have important work to do in the world that requires us to bring our skills of boundary-setting, perseverance, focussed effort, and repetitive tending to the activities in our life.
 We need to be able to get in a car and navigate traffic or respond to 20 emails in an efficient manner.
 Closing is the process of ceasing to take in new psychological, emotional, or spiritual material because of the need to have balance in our system.

 After a period of opening (at a retreat, or when reading a touching book or watching a touching movie) our system will tell us when it is time to close.
 We don’t need to intellectually make that decision: we feel it in our body.
 We might get some physical signs that it’s time to close, like feeling tired, irritated, bored or just “full.”
 Initially we might resist closing because being open can feel so good and if we are at a retreat or workshop we feel we need to make the most of our precious time in that environment and remain open the whole time.
-However, this is not self-compassionate or mindful – this is resistance, and it won’t serve us in the end.
+However, this is not self-compassionate or mindful – this is resistance to where our system needs to naturally move, and it won’t serve us in the end.
 Trying to remain open when we need to close is part of the “subtle aggression of self-improvement” that Rob Sharples refers to.
 We might try to cram more emotional material into our system the way we might cram intellectual material into our mind when preparing for an exam, but our emotional learning is not the same as our intellectual learning.
 Emotional learning has to go at the pace of our body, which is slower moving and more grounded than our mind.
-We might think that we are in control of our body, but the more we tune into that amazing system the more we realize that we are really just along for the ride and our body is, in fact, the one calling the shots!
+We might think that we are in control of our body, but the more we tune into that amazing system the more we realize that we are really just along for the ride and our body is, in fact, the one in charge!

-After some practice we can learn to notice signs of needing to close more quickly and respond appropriately.
+After some practice we can learn to more efficiently notice signs of needing to close and respond appropriately.
 Initial experiences of closing might confuse us, but after we’ve experienced and named it as closing repeatedly (much like the way we can notice, name, acknowledge and validate backdraft) we come to see it as part of our inner knowing, our inner navigation tool, our inner teacher.
 If we’re in the company of others who are practicing similarly to us, we might even speak it out loud: “I’m closing/closed right now.”
 Like speaking shame, speaking closing helps us connect in common humanity and helps us to normalize and validate our experience.
 Closing can cause shame, especially when we feel we should be performing in some way and our closing means we can no longer respond experientially (eg if we’re a teacher of this material in front of a group) so speaking closing can help if we do experience shame around this process.

 Window of Tolerance